 A – Reaction to the changing patterns of immigration

-Around the 1880’s-1890’s, people from Poland, Tchecoslovaquia, Eastern Europe arrived in America.
+Around the 1880s-1890s, people from Poland, Czechoslovakia, Eastern Europe arrived in America.
 This did not please the “older” Americans.

 B – Industrialization and urbanization

 The “Roaring Twenties” were a huge part of the young Americans.
 New types of sexual values: the “flapper” is the new 1920’s woman.
-(Note: woman was the cornerstone of morality).
+(Note: the woman was the cornerstone of morality).

 C – Changing moves